FirstReef/CraterRecurring/README.md

 php artisan recurring:install
 ```

-Finally, to allow the package to automatically generate invoices, set up the laravel schedule/cron
+Finally, to allow the package to automatically generate invoices, set up the laravel schedule/cron.
+You have 2 options:

-### Using Laravel Forge, go to Server > Scheduling and add a new schedule to run every minute:
+### 1) Using Laravel Forge, go to Server > Scheduling and add a new schedule to run every minute:
 ```
 php7.4 /home/forge/{app_domain}/artisan schedule:run
 ```

-### or setup via SSH
+### 2) Setup via SSH using crond
 SSH into your server and run
 ```bash
 crontab -e